Bagram torture and prisoner abuse: Allegations of widespread abuse

 A May 2005 editorial of The New York Times noted parallels between military behavior at Bagram and the later abuse and torture of prisoners at Abu Ghraib in Iraq:

 What happened at Abu Ghraib was no aberration, but part of a widespread pattern.
 It showed the tragic impact of the initial decision by Mr. Bush and his top advisers that they were not going to follow the Geneva Conventions, or indeed American law, for prisoners taken in antiterrorist operations.

 The investigative file on Bagram, obtained by The Times, showed that the mistreatment of prisoners was routine: shackling them to the ceilings of their cells, depriving them of sleep, kicking and hitting them, sexually humiliating them and threatening them with guard dogs -- the very same behavior later repeated in Iraq.

+Human Rights Watch has reported that detainees at Bagram are held in harsh conditions without access to due process, including torture, sleep deprivation, shackles, and other harsh treatment similar to other reports about military prisons.
+Amnesty International has expressed concern about the transfer of prisoners from Bagram to Afghan prisons, describing it as "exposing prisoners to torture and ill-treatment."
+The ACLU has stressed that the abuse at Bagram is systematic and requires full disclosure of prison conditions and accountability.

 United States government response

 The United States government, through the Department of State submits periodic reports to the United Nations Committee Against Torture.
-In October 2005, the report focused on the pretrial detention of terrorism suspects in the War on Terrorism, including those held at Guantanamo Bay detention camp and in Afghanistan.
+In October 2005, the report focused on the pretrial detention of terrorism suspects in the war on terrorism, including those held at Guantanamo Bay detention camp and in Afghanistan.
 This report was particularly significant as it marked the first official response from the U.S. government to allegations of widespread abuse of prisoners in Afghanistan and facilities such as Guantanamo Bay.
 The report denied the allegations.

 In 2010, Justice Project Pakistan began advocating for the repatriation of prisoners subjected to torture at Bagram.
 As a result, the U.S. government ultimately allowed all known prisoners to be return home by 2014.
 In the same year, the Bagram detention facility was officially transferred to Afghan authorities as part of the broader U.S. withdrawal from Afghanistan.
 The transfer was seen as part of broader efforts to address international criticism of U.S. detention practices.
 Although the formal handover occurred in 2013, the U.S. maintained some level of involvement in detention operations in Afghanistan until the complete withdrawal of U.S. forces in 2021.